samyama-ai/AssetOpsBench/README.md

 ## Leaderboards

+- To be revised (WIP with latest models)
 - Evaluated with **7 Large Language Models**
 - Trajectories scored using **LLM Judge (Llama-4-Maverick-17B)**
 - **6-dimensional criteria** measuring reasoning, execution, and data handling